Trade Stock Indices

 Bullish Indices Candle Patterns Tutorial and Bearish Stock Candlestick Patterns Guide

 Inverted Hammer Candle Pattern and Shooting Star Candle-stick Pattern candlesticks look alike.
 These have a long upper shadow & a short body at the bottom.
-Their fill color doesn't matter.
-What matters is the point where these candlesticks appear whether at the top of a market trend (star) or bottom of market trend (hammer).
+Their fill color does not matter.
+What matters is the point where these candlesticks appear whether at the top of a trend (star) or bottom of price trend (hammer).

 Inverted Hammer Candle Setup and Shooting Star Candle Pattern - Inverted Hammer Candle Setup